gruntwork-io/terragrunt/docs/_docs/01_getting-started/configuration.md

 }
 ```

+Terragrunt also supports [JSON-serialized HCL](https://github.com/hashicorp/hcl/blob/hcl2/json/spec.md) defined in a `terragrunt.hcl.json` file: where `terragrunt.hcl` is mentioned you can always use `terragrunt.hcl.json` instead.

 Terragrunt figures out the path to its config file according to the following rules:

 1. The value of the `--terragrunt-config` command-line option, if specified.